rabbikraz/kraztest/README.md

    **Step 3:** After creating your admin user, you can optionally remove the `ADMIN_SETUP_TOKEN` environment variable to disable this endpoint for security.

 6. **Trigger a new deployment:**
-   - After setting environment variables, go to Deploys → Trigger deploy → Deploy site
+   - After setting environment variables, go to **Deployments** → **Retry deployment** or push a new commit
-   - The build will run migrations automatically
+   - The build will run automatically on each push

 ### Post-Deployment Checklist